arx-research/ers-docs/pages/solidity-api/ManufacturerRegistry.md

 Registry for tracking and maintaining relevant info for Manufacturers.
 In order to make chips valid for the protocol, manufacturers must register their chips in enrollments.
 Each enrollment will be assigned an id, which must be referenced when adding chips to the registry.
-Enrollments have a merkle root of all chipIds (addresses) that are valid for the enrollment.
-Manufacturer's can be found in three states:
-1. Unregistered: manufacturers[_manufacturerId].registered = false.
-This is the default state for all manufacturers.
-2. Registered: manufacturers[_manufacturerId].registered = true && manufacturers[_manufacturerId].owner != address(0).
-3. Read-only: manufacturers[_manufacturerId].registered = true && manufacturers[_manufacturerId].owner == address(0).
-   Once a manufacturerId has been put in this state it CANNOT leave it.

 ### ManufacturerAdded